PrashamTrivedi/SharedPreferenceInspector/README.md

 # Support
 This library gives support from api level 10.
 And It has been tested in a GingerBread device.

+# ChangeLog
+## 1.2
+- Added Clear Key
+## 1.1
+- Added Search Menu to search by key and value
+## 1.0.1
+- Some bugfixes and moved to ActionBar Activity
+## 1.0.0
+- Initial Version.

 # Credits
 Credits to [Android DbInspector Library](https://github.com/infinum/android_dbinspector) for all the inspiration behind this library.

 # Known Issues And TODOs

 - [ ] Not implemented handling String Set.
-- [ ] Does not have UI to clear the key.
+- [x] Does not have UI to clear the key.
 - [x] Upload in maven.
 - [x] Change example to reflect read me instructions